405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (89) "Probable cumulative impacts" means the expected total qualitative, and quantitative, direct and indirect effects of surface coal mining and reclamation operations on the hydrologic regime.

-(90) "Probable hydrologic consequences" means the projected results of proposed surface coal mining and reclamation operations which may reasonably be expected to change the quantity or quality of the surface and groundwater; the surface or groundwater flow, timing, and pattern; and the stream channel conditions on the permit area and adjacent areas.
+(90) "Probable hydrologic consequences" means the projected results of proposed surface coal mining and reclamation operations that could reasonably be expected to change the quantity or quality of the surface and groundwater; the surface or groundwater flow, timing, and pattern; and the stream channel conditions on the permit area, shadow area, and adjacent areas.

-(91) "Property to be mined" means both the surface and mineral estates on and underneath lands which are within the permit area.
+(91) "Property to be mined" means both the surface and mineral estates on and underneath lands within the permit area and shadow area.

 (92) "Public building" means any structure that is owned or leased, and principally used by a governmental agency for public business or meetings.